At the time choosing Android seemed like a smart choice for phone makers. Many will now regret that decision.

 LG, Motorola and HTC lose money every time they sell a phone.
 There is no clear path to profitability for these companies.
 None of them is in good shape.

 Sony was in a similar place this time last year.
-It since rebooted to focus on selling high-end models.
+It has since rebooted to focus on selling high-end models.
 The company dropped about two-thirds of its models.

 Up to a point the strategy paid off.
 Sony’s phone business is now profitable.
 Although the margins are so small it might be better to describe it as break-even.
 This year’s tiny profit is little compensation for years of huge losses.